-By immersing students within the productive aspect of our curriculum, they learn to overcome their barriers to learning and to care for their own wellbeing and development.
-A student can then recognise their capabilities and positively contribute to society.
+Ruskin Mill Trust provides students with holistic learning by role modelling positive relationships in the fields of arts, crafts, commerce, agriculture, nutrition, living skills and the environment.
+By immersing students within the productive aspect of our curriculum, they learn to overcome their barriers to learning and to care for their own well-being and development.
+Then, a student can recognise their capabilities and positively contribute to society.

-Across Ruskin Mill Trust provision during 2014-2015, students undertook a variety of learning, through accredited qualifications and non-accredited learning units:
+Across Ruskin Mill Trust provision during 2016-2017, students undertook a variety of learning, through accredited qualifications and non-accredited learning units:

-83% of students who left Ruskin Mill Trust in summer 2015 achieved accredited qualifications, averaging over three full qualifications each
+83% of students who left Ruskin Mill Trust in summer 2017 achieved accredited qualifications, averaging over three full qualifications each

-94% of students who left Ruskin Mill Trust in summer 2015 achieved either qualifications or non-accredited learning aims (certificate of achievement), averaging over four full achievements each
+94% of students who left Ruskin Mill Trust in summer 2017 achieved either qualifications or non-accredited learning aims (certificate of achievement), averaging over four full achievements each

-83% of students undertook Work Experience in 2014-2015 equipping them with the skills for life, living and work
+83% of students undertook Work Experience in 2016-2017 equipping them with the skills for life, living and work